brandongeng/Umich_Planner/README.md

 ### TODOS

-~~Store API keys safely and have all API calls occur in the backend~~ (8/20/2022 Note: Github ready) Split into components and put functions in their own js file for easier readability Add clean up function for duration use effect to avoid loops (!!)
+~~Store API keys safely and have all API calls occur in the backend~~ (8/20/2022 Note: Github ready)<br />
+Split into components and put functions in their own js file for easier readability<br />
+Add clean up function for duration use effect to avoid loops (!!)